TheHumbLegend/BurglarAlarmSystem-AM/README.md

    * Access is denied.
    * The door remains locked.
-   * The appropriate security response is initiated.

-### Physical Key Authentication
+### Physical Key Authentication - Using a button to simulate a physical key

 The physical key provides an alternative access route.